Meet Sarina Farb

-Her many projects include creating videos on her YouTube channel Born Vegan, being co-founder and co-host of the 2020 Climate Diet Summit, host of the Science is Gray Podcast, and host of a Plant Based Science and Policy TV show.
+Her many projects include creating videos on her YouTube channel Born Vegan, being co-founder and co-host of the 2020 Climate Diet Summit, and host of the Science is Gray Podcast.

 Being born and raised vegan taught Sarina to think critically at an early age, and to stand for justice even when it’s unpopular.
 She also currently serves on the Plant-Based Network advisory committee, is a member of the American Vegan Society Speakers Bureau, and her work and writings have been featured in numerous publications including several books.

 She holds degrees in biochemistry and policy studies from Grinnell College.

 Sarina Farb is a Midwest-based science educator, speaker, and vegan advocate with a passion for making the world a better place.
 Sarina has already worn many hats in her time on this planet, but no matter what hat she is currently wearing she is always using her skills to advocate for a peaceful, just, and sustainable world for all beings.
 Having been born and raised vegan in Kansas, she has a lifetime of experience speaking and advocating for animals, the planet, and sustainable plant-based living.